chef/chef-oss-practices/contributors/guide/community-expectations.md

 Reviewers are expected to respond in a timely fashion to PRs that are assigned to them.
 Reviewers are expected to respond to an *active* PRs with reasonable latency, and if reviewers fail to respond, those PRs may be assigned to other reviewers.

 *Active* PRs are considered those which have all commits with a proper DCO signature and do not need rebase to be merged.
 PRs that do not have a proper DCO, or require a rebase are not considered active PRs.
+The same is true for open PR's with the `WIP` label or title prefix.

+**Note:** PR's being held with an `Incomplete` label are not considered active until the contributor responds to the Reviewer or Approver feedback.

 ## Thanks

-Many thanks in advance to everyone who contributes their time and effort to making the Chef OSS network a successful community.
-Our software's success and strength come entirely
+Many thanks in advance to everyone who contributes their time and effort to making the Chef OSS community a successful.
+Our software's success and strength come entirely from your efforts.